Tom Perriello Jumps Into Virginia Gubernatorial Race

 I’m running for Governor of Virginia because our state must be a firewall against hate, corruption, and an assault on the Virginia values of decency and progress.
 That is a wall worth building!

 This election is not just about the next four years ― but the next generation.
-The next Governor can block the radical redistricting by corporate lobbyists that has paralyzed our legislature, preventing Virginians from enjoying better wages, more time with family, paid family leave, and more affordable housing and higher education.
+The next Governor can block the radical redistricting that has held back our promise and progress.
+If we hand the system back to the people, together we can demand better wages, more time with family, paid family leave, and better, more affordable education.

 This is a fight to reclaim the politics of our state for the people and the problem-solvers.